25Ericcheong/node-fundamentals/README.md

 ### Node.js Event Loop (important for Express)

-- Keyword to recognise is offloading.
+- Keyword to recognise is offloading time consuming operations.
 To ensure code is non blocking, the event loop would registers the callback first (while ensuring all immediate code is executed first).
+Event loop ensures all requests' operations are executed first (successfully) and would then only begin executing callback functions.
+-

 # Useful Node Modules